lsql-csv: A tool for CSV files data querying from the shell with short queries.

 Select blocks

-Every select block must contain at least one reference to the column name, or the behavior is undefined.
+There must be at least one select block in an LSQL command, which refers to at least one symbol name, or the behavior is undefined.

 Examples of select blocks: